codepath/android_guides/Loading-Contacts-with-Content-Providers.md

     	}

     	// This method is triggered when the loader is being reset
         // and the loader data is no longer available.
+Called if the data
+        // in the provider changes and the Cursor becomes stale.
     	@Override
     	public void onLoaderReset(Loader<Cursor> loader) {
     		// Clear the Cursor we were using with another call to the swapCursor()